marylynn-dev/Node-Authentication-Tutorial/README.md

 ```

 3. Set up environment variables
-Create a .env file and configure your environment variables.
+-Create a .env file and configure your environment variables.

 4. Start the Application